Swingin' D Horse Rescue Impact

 Infection: If unaddressed, hoof diseases and disorders like thrush or white line disease can cause permanent lameness.

-Rarely, a horse we rescue has been through so much prior to its arrival, only a certain personality will be able to break through.
+Rarely, a horse we rescue has been through so much prior to its arrival, only a certain personality will be able to break through with him.
 For those rare horses, we offer a foster program in which prospective adopters may “try” the horse for 30 days prior to committing to adopt it.

-Our foster fee starts at $300, which is refundable within the first week you take the horse.
-If, from the 8th through the 30th day, you decide you want to adopt the horse, we apply your $300 foster fee toward the adoption fee.
+Our trial basis foster fee starts at $350, which is refundable within the first week you take the horse.
+If, from the 8th through the 30th day, you decide you want to adopt the horse, we apply your $350 foster fee toward the adoption fee.
 (The foster fee is not refundable after the first week, regardless of whether you elect to adopt the horse.)

 The foster program is only available for certain special needs horses.
 If you’re interested in the “trial” concept, take a look at our lease program.